-The number of fledged barn owls that have been recorded in this survey represents between 1.4% and 2.7% of the total number of barn owl chicks ringed by the BTO in Britain and Ireland each year (Table 2); and analysis of the nine years of available data indicates a very high correlation between the numbers of fledged barn owls reported in the BOMS and the total number of barn owl chicks ringed by the BTO (Pearson Correlation R=0.881; p=0.002).
+Between 2001 and 2022, the number of fledged barn owls that have been recorded in this survey represents between 1.2% and 2.7% of the total number of barn owl chicks ringed by the BTO in Britain and Ireland each year (Table 2); and analysis of the ten years of available data indicates a very high correlation between the numbers of fledged barn owls reported in the BOMS and the total number of barn owl chicks ringed by the BTO (Pearson Correlation R=0.820; p<0.002).

-3.4 Unusual Growth Caracteristics
+3.4 Unusual Growth Characteristics

-Among the eggs and barn owls (both young and adult) studied during 2019, none was found to have any unusual growth characteristics or physical deformities (such as abnormal feather development or pattern of moult), that might suggest any sub-lethal effects of exposure to anticoagulant rodenticides (Colin Shawyer, personal communication.
+Among the eggs and barn owls (both young and adult) studied during 2022, none was found to have any unusual growth characteristics or physical deformities (such as abnormal feather development or pattern of moult), that might suggest any sub-lethal effects of exposure to anticoagulant rodenticides.